yljhsb/yljhsb.github.io/tea.md

 # know
 <a name="css"/>
 ### css
-box model, layout
-html/dom elements are all boxes, rectangle boxes, each tag/element has default box type
+box model, layout, html/dom elements are all boxes, rectangle boxes, each tag/element has default box type, natural flow

 display

-1. inline
-2. block
+1. inline, sits inline, flow horizontlly, not vertically, margin and padding only work horizontally, no width/height
+2. block, not sits inline, flow vertically, has width/height, margin/padding work, by default, width takes all space
-3. none
+3. none, diff visibility
-4. inline-block
+4. inline-block, just like inline, but has width and height
 5. table
 6. flex

+position

+1. static(default), natural flow, except this, all are "positioned"
+2. relative, relative to original position, top/right/bottom/left, z-index

 <a name="javascript"/>